 Dress in Layers

 Layers provide insulation.
 Long underwear, sweatpants, a t-shirt and a turtleneck, for example, will keep you warm and are easy to take off as you heat up.
 Complete the outfit with a down-filled coat and you will be ready to walk for miles.
+If you do have to take off a layer, try removing an inner layer and keeping your outer windproof layer on.

 Just the Essentials